naomibaes/Synthetic-LSC_pipeline/README.md

 ## Summary

 **Aim**: This repository contains the scripts and output files used to generate **diachronic synthetic datasets** for evaluating lexical semantic change (LSC) along specific dimensions.
-It accompanies the paper introducing the **three-stage evaluation framework, LSC-Eval**: [Read the paper](https://arxiv.org/abs/2503.08042)
+It accompanies the paper introducing the **three-stage evaluation framework, LSC-Eval**: [Read the paper here](https://arxiv.org/abs/2503.08042)

 **Acknowledgement**: This pipeline was developed by [Naomi Baes](https://naomibaes.github.io/) and [Raphael Merx](https://www.rapha.dev/) under the guidance of Haim Dubossarsky, Ekaterina Vylomova, and Nick Haslam.